Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

-The box plots of the average MSEs with respect to reference set performance $\hat\theta_{Y}^{(r)}$ across the $30$ partitions, separated by test-set individual's residual deciles, are shown in Figure \ref{fig:MSE_by_deciles}.
-It can be observed that, when the two scores mostly agree on individuals' rankings, the MSEs of $\hat\theta_{Y_{\mathcal B_1}}$ and $\hat\theta_{X_{\mathcal B_1}}$ with respect to reference set performance were very similar.
-However, when the two scores disagreed the most (i.e., 1st, 2nd, 9th, and 10th deciles), the MSEs of process-based $\theta$ estimates were much lower than that of response-based estimates.
+The box plots of the MSEs with respect to reference set performance $\hat\theta_{\mathbf Y}^{(r)}$ across the $50$ partitions, separated by residual deciles, are shown in Figure \ref{fig:MSE_by_deciles}.
+When the two scores agree on individuals' rankings, the MSEs of $\hat\theta_{\mathbf Y}^{(s)}$ and $\hat\theta_{\mathbf X}^{(s)}$ were similar.
+However, as we move towards the two ends where the two estimators started to disagree, the MSEs of process-based estimator were remarkably lower than that of response-based estimator.
 Intuitively, the process- and response-based estimators can be thought of as two judges, one judging individuals' performance based on the problem-solving processes, and the other judging solely based on the final outcome.
-The advantage of the process-based scores on the two extremes of residual deciles suggest that, when the two judges disagree the most, the process-based judge's estimate of an examinee's proficiency consistently predicted performance on other similar tasks better.
+When the two judges disagree, the process-based estimator consistently better predicted individual performance on similar tasks.